-At a certain point, I was inspired to share my experiences and wrote this article.
-I will convey what Ayahuasca is and how it operates, what shamanism is, who the shamans are, and why it is crucial to partake in Ayahuasca ceremonies with authentic shamans.
-I will also relate what I have encountered during my shamanic odysseys and how they have impacted my life.
-One of my motives is to caution those interested in shamanic ceremonies with Ayahuasca, Peyote, San Pedro, Iboga, and other plants and mushrooms about the inherent dangers.
-Perhaps my knowledge will assist someone in comprehending this topic, navigating it, and discovering their way.
+At a certain point, I realized it was time to share my knowledge and experience with others, so I wrote this article.
+I will explain what Ayahuasca is and how it works, what shamanism is, who shamans are, and why it’s important to undergo Ayahuasca ceremonies only with authentic shamans.
+I’ll share what I personally encountered on shamanic journeys and how it has affected my life.
+One of my motives is to warn about the serious risks for those interested in shamanic ceremonies with Ayahuasca, Peyote, San Pedro, Iboga, and some other plants and mushrooms.
+Perhaps, my knowledge will help someone understand this topic better, navigate it, and find their Path.

-Please be advised that this text has been translated from Russian (my native language) to English.
-Thus there may be certain inaccuracies, and certain terms and concepts may not have been conveyed precisely.
-I will try to provide a more accurate and flawless translation.
+I would like to draw your attention to the fact that this text has been translated from Russian, my native language, into English.
+Therefore, it may contain inaccuracies, and some terms and concepts might not have been conveyed accurately.
+In the future, I plan to seek a higher quality translation from a professional translator.
 In this article, I present my personal viewpoint.

 - What is Shamanism?